-Modules can be taught in either Semester 1 or Semester 2, or can be taught throughout the session across both Semesters.
-Modules falling into this latter category are termed ‘long modules’ since they run from September to May.
+Modules can be taught in either Semester, or can be taught throughout the session across Semesters.
+Modules falling into this latter category are termed ‘long modules’ since they run across Semesters.
 Some Colleges/Schools also offer very intensive short modules, taught over a one/two week period.
 These are normally restricted to the final year of Advanced Initial Degrees (e.g. MEng, MMath).

 If you are pursuing programmes in the College of Human and Health Sciences the teaching patterns will differ due to the different teaching requirements imposed by professional bodies.
 Details will be given in your College/School Handbook.

 Academic Year Structure for Postgraduate Taught Master’s Programmes